Moving from the Netherlands to Thailand: Visa, Freight and Dutch BRP

 Should I ship my bicycle from the Netherlands to Thailand?

-For most people, no. Standard Dutch city bikes don’t suit Thai roads, and good bicycles are available locally.
+For most people, no. Standard Dutch city bikes do not suit Thai roads, and good bicycles are available locally.
 High-performance road or mountain bikes may be worth shipping if high-value and not easily replaced.
 Remove the battery from e-bikes before packing — lithium batteries cannot travel as sea freight cargo.

 Planning Your Move from the Netherlands with Swift Cargo